awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-set-bucket-policy-for-multiple-accounts.md

 1. Choose **Edit Bucket Policy**\.

 1. Modify the existing policy to add a line for each additional account whose log files you want delivered to this bucket\.
 See the following example policy and note the underlined `Resource` line specifying a second account ID\.
+As a security best practice, add an `aws:SourceArn` condition key to the Amazon S3 bucket policy\.
+This helps prevent unauthorized access to your S3 bucket\.
+If you have existing trails, be sure to add one or more condition keys\.
 **Note**
-An AWS account ID is a twelve\-digit number, and leading zeros must not be omitted\.
+An AWS account ID is a twelve\-digit number, including leading zeros\.

    ```
    {